 Green Goddess Chicken

 Green goddess chicken is juicy and deliciously flavorful.
 Chicken thighs are marinated in our favorite green goddess dressing and then quickly cooked in a pan.
-It's a healthy dinner recipe that's easy to make and big on flavor.
+It’s a dinner recipe that’s easy to make and big on flavor.

 What to serve with green goddess chicken?

-When we make this chicken, we always double or triple the marinade use the extra as a salad dressing.
+When we make this chicken, we always double or triple the marinade and use the extra as a salad dressing.
 We like this recipe best served with a simple green salad tossed in green goddess dressing.

 Here are a few other sides that go well: